russoz-ansible/andebox/README.md

 $ andebox vagrant -n fedora37 -s -- --python 3.9 xfs_quota --color yes
 ```

 Also beware that `andebox` does not create nor manage `Vagrantfile`.
 The user is responsible for creating and setting up the VM definition.
 It must have `andebox` and `ansible-core` (or `ansible-base` or `ansible`) installed on a virtual environment.
-By default, the venv is expected to be at `/venv` but the localtion can be specified using the `--venv` parameter.
+By default, the venv is expected to be at `/venv` but the location can be specified using the `--venv` parameter.